mattduff36/mpdee-accounts/README.md

 © 2025 MPDEE Creative.
 All rights reserved.

 ## Last Updated
-August 2025 - Database migration to PostgreSQL completed successfully
+January 2025 - Database migrated to Neon PostgreSQL for improved performance and scalability